 We all learn that water has three phases: solid state, liquid state, and vapour state.
 You can’t explain all the known properties of water with three phases alone — you need a fourth phase.

 On Sunday, October 2 we hosted a screening of the global premiere of The Fourth Phase film by Red Bull.
-The film opens with majestic shots of water — in its many forms — and those words*.
+The Red Bull film opens with majestic shots of water — in its many forms — and those words*.
 Finally, I understand why we’ve been tossing the words The Fourth Phase around the office for the last month.
 So it’s about water — except water doesn’t really have a fourth phase.
 But Travis Rice (the film’s star and general force of will behind the whole project) is a pro at pushing the bounds of nature (and reality).
 Seriously, those snowboarding shots.

 But like Travis Rice, the lesson we took home from this experience had less to do with snowboarding and more to do with what it looks like when you push expectations.
 Would this work?
 Is this possible?
 I don’t know.
 Let’s try.

 So try we did.
-This sold out event with a 24-foot screen, surround sound, and over 4 hours of Sunday night milling and film-watching was a smashing success.
+This sold-out event with a 24-foot screen, surround sound, and over 4 hours of Sunday night milling and film-watching was a smashing success.

 I’ve gathered the perspectives of a few people who were instrumental in pulling this event together.
 Read through their experiences, watch the amazing video our team cut, and make sure you’re on the list for our next event.

-We just love attaching ourselves to global leaders and enhancing their brand.
+We just love attaching ourselves to global leaders and enhancing their brands.
 We got to tag onto what Red Bull is doing and have them smile at us while we do it.
 We brought their brand to our friends with such positive energy.
 Isn’t that what business is all about?
-Do you really love people’s brand?
+Do you really love people’s brands?
 Do they catch you loving what you do and loving what your customers do?
 At Agency Media, we love working together and we love accomplishing big things.
-Through this event we grew closer together as an agency and we didn’t expend energy doing it, we actually got more energy.
+Through this event, we grew closer together as an agency and we didn’t expend energy doing it, we actually got more energy.

 — Andrew Westlund